Local-first code search that finds intent, not strings Open Source

 Install

-Use the CLI directly, or integrate as a Claude Code Skill via marketplace plugin (not MCP).
+Use the CLI directly, or integrate as a Claude Code plugin with MCP server and agentic search.

 CLI (recommended: pip)